Welcome to Seoul

 Seated on his throne, King Sejong the Great King is honored for his many contribuions to Korean science and literacy.
 Beneath the monument is the Sejong Museum.

-">King Sejong is most revered for his creation of Hangeul, an easy-to- learn and to-read alphabet script that eventually supplanted the written language of the scholars, Chinese.
 In recent decades, the use of mixed Hangeul and Chinese characters in formal documents and publications has been declining in favor of purely Hangeul text.
-Interestingly, North Korea had excluded the use of Chinese characters many years ago.
+Interestingly, North Korea had abandoned the use of Chinese characters many years ago.

 Return to top